 This degree is recommended for students who plan to pursue Bachelor of Science degrees in sociology.
 This is a recommended curriculum only.
-Some courses may be taken in different order and students do not have to complete the degree in four semesters.
+Some courses may be taken in a different order and students do not have to complete the degree in four semesters.

 First Semester r Credit Hours

 ENGL 1301 Composition I 3

-PHED Physical Education 1
+PHED Physical Education 1/2

 SOCI 1301 Introduction to Sociology 3

 SPCH 1315 Public Speaking 3

 Elective Natural Science with Lab 4

-Semester Hours 14
+Semester Hour s 14/15

-Second Semes ter
+Second Semes ster

 ENGL 1302 Composition II 3

 GOVT 2301 Introduction to American Government I 3

 PHIL 1301 Introduction to Philosophy or Any Literature Course 3

-SOCI 1306 Social Problems
+SOCI 1306 Social Problems 3

 Elective Natural Science with Lab 4

-Semester Hours 16
+Semester Hour s 16

 Third Semeste er

 GOVT 2302 Introduction to American Government II 3

 HIST 1301 U.S. History Before 1877 3

-MATH MATH 1314-College Algebra or 3
+MATH ▶ MATH 1314-College Algebra or 3

 ► MATH 1332-Math for Liberal Arts

-SOCI SOCI 2301-Marriage and the Family or 3
+SOCI ► SOCI 2301-Marriage and the Family or 3

-Elective SOCI 2306-Human Sexuality or 2
+SOCI 2306-Human Sexuality or

-Elective Any Literature Course Semester Hours $\frac{3}{15}$

-13
+Elective Any elective towards a BA or BS degree 3

+Semester Hour s 15

 Fourth Semes ter

-COSC 1301 Microcomputer Applications 3

 SOCI 2336 Criminology 3

 HIST 1302 U.S. History Since 1877 3

 SOCI ► SOCI 2339-Juvenile Delinquency or 3

 ► SOCI 2340-Drug Use and Abuse

 Elective Fine Arts 3

+Elective Any elective towards a BA or BS degree 3

-Semester Hours 15
+Semester Hour s 15

-4 72000 Total Program Hours 60

-April 2008